In this episode of the Public Health Epidemiology Conversations (PHEC) Podcast

-In this episode I interview Angel Algarin.
+Dr. Huntley interviews Angel Algarin.
 He provides guidance and helpful tips for becoming actively involved, and gaining public health experience.
-Angel is a doctoral student, working towards his PhD in epidemiology.
+Angel is a doctoral student working towards his PhD in epidemiology.
 He is a very active member of the American Public Health Association’s epidemiology section, as well as a few other national and local organizations.
-In the section below, you will find a summary of highlights of what we discussed in this episode, but I encourage you to listen to the full episode as well.
+In the section below, you will find a summary of highlights of what is discussed in this episode, but Dr. Huntley encourages you to listen to the full episode as well.

 B.A. in Spanish with a focus in Latin American Culture and Literature from Ohio State University